pillimetlavamsi/Splunk/Attacks/Nmap_SYN_Port_Scan/Readme.md

 Before performing any scanning, it was essential to verify that **Kali Linux** and **Ubuntu** could communicate with each other on the same Host-Only network.

 A ping test was performed from Kali Linux to Ubuntu:
+`ping` sends ICMP Echo Request packets to the target IP and waits for ICMP Echo Reply responses.
+It is the most basic network connectivity test — if Ubuntu replies, the two machines can communicate, and the Nmap scan will reach its target.

 ```bash
 ping 192.168.56.104